 Most people have one and many meals now a days can be made in the microwave (ask any student).
-The only warning we should say is that you will start to here the 'ding' sound the microwave makes when its done, in your sleep if you have a large family and are heating up a microwave meal one by one.
+The only warning we should say is that you will start to hear the 'ding' sound the microwave makes when its done in your sleep if you have a large family and are heating up a microwave meal one by one.
 Does it work though for the two week wait, 'ding.'

 3).
 No Utility?
 Bathtub it is

 We know desperate times call for desperate measures.
 Sometimes you can be without a sink for a very short period of time.
-We always try to put a temporary one in, every once in a while, you might be without one for a night.
+We always try to put a temporary one in but, every once in a while, you might be without one for a night.
 When this happen to us, we discovered that the bathtub was a fine place to wash up dishes, we just don't recommend taking a bath afterwards.

 4) Tea, lots of Tea

 You'll need a nice cuppa in the chaos, and so will your builders, fitters, electricians, plumbers, plasterers....
 Tea warms the soul, lightens the work and eases the pain.
 Make sure you have plenty of tea bags and a tea station for the tradespeople to help themselves to and you'll be a fan favourite.

 Once you have your new kitchen we are sure you will be having everyone over for big dinner parties.
 We highly suggest calling on favours from all of those people before hand for a warm meal- family, neighbours, friends, the postman.... everyone is fair game when you are two weeks without a kitchen and generally people really do come and help out.
 We once had a client who's neighbour made them nightly meals, and another who's mother would come around with cake.
 It's the little things that sure make a big difference.